CaptainProton42/captainproton42.github.io/HOME.md

 theme: yellow-candy
 categories: [Tutorials & Demos, Games, Other projects]
 postlist-title: Personal Projects
-postlist-description: A mostly complete list of personal projects.
+postlist-description: A mostly complete list of my personal projects.
 Most of these were done in my spare time and *not* as part of a university course.
 Check out my [résumé](resume) for a list of university projects.
 Links may lead to external hosting websites.
 ---

 Hi, my name is John.
 I'm a scientific computing student from Germany with a passion for gamedev, computer graphics and open source.
 Here you can find all the neat stuff I 've worked and am working on.
 Enjoy your stay!